shreydesai/hurricane/README.md

 ## Training Baselines

 We provide the following commands to train the baseline models.
 These commands will train on `awe`, but you may replace this with any one of the Plutchik-8 emotions outlined above.
-Our models are trained on an NVIDIA Titan X GPU, and the results in the paper are an average of 10 runs with random restarts.
+Our models are trained on an NVIDIA Titan V GPU, and the results in the paper are an average of 10 runs with random restarts.
+If you are using non-pre-trained models, you will need to download the Twitter GloVe embeddings -- you may download our [pickled file](https://drive.google.com/file/d/1Wuu-F-mFd-Qjct1iUoxHh1wihXHRzYxd/view?usp=sharing) and place it in the root directory.
 Use the `--verbose` to see system output.

 ### Requirements